icodeforlove/node-promise-object/Readme.md

+# THIS IS DEPRECATED IN FAVOR OF ES7 ASYNC/AWAIT

 ## promise-object [![Build Status](https://travis-ci.org/icodeforlove/node-promise-object.png?branch=master)](https://travis-ci.org/icodeforlove/node-promise-object)
 provides a base object that gives you the ability to create promise methods just by setting the first parameter to $deferred and also binds those methods to the instance.
 It also allows you to extend any method and use mixins.